cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 > To change the policy use 'kopia policy set' command.
 >
 > NOTE: Kopia will perform quick maintenance of the repository automatically every 1h0m0s
-> and full maintenance every 24h0m0s when running as root@futro.
+> and full maintenance every 24h0m0s when running as root@xxx.
 >
 > See https://kopia.io/docs/advanced/maintenance/ for more information.
 >